hpi52003/Smart-Book-Mark-Application/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Problems Faced and Solutions

+1. Logout not working correctly after deployment
+   After deploying on Vercel, the app sometimes opened the dashboard again even after logout.
+   Fix: Updated the Supabase *Site URL* to the Vercel domain instead of `localhost`.
+This cleared the session properly and logout worked.

+2. Google account switching issue
+   While trying to log in with another Google account, it automatically logged into the previous account.
+   Fix: Correct redirect URLs were added in Supabase Authentication settings.

+3. Duplicate bookmarks being saved
+   The same user could add the same URL multiple times.
+   Fix: Added a unique constraint in the database so a user cannot save the same URL twice (but different users can).

+4. User data security- Privacy issue
+   Without proper protection, users could potentially access other users’ bookmarks.
+   Fix: Enabled Row Level Security (RLS) and created policies so users can only read, insert, and delete their own bookmarks.

+5. Sign-in page flashing before dashboard after choosing the account already Sometimes the login page appeared briefly before the dashboard loaded.
+   Fix: Added a loading state and checked the session before rendering the dashboard.

+6. Invalid inputs (empty title or URL)
+   Users could try to submit empty or incorrect data.
+   Fix:Added form validation and warning messages for empty fields, invalid URL, or missing category.